The Best Outdoor Gifts for Kids: Birthday and Christmas Gift Ideas for Adventurous Kids

 Best Bikes for Kids

-Our kids just love bikes.
+Bikes make great outdoor gifts for boys and girls.
 In fact, Kipton learnt to use a balance bike when he was just 15 months old and has been a gun ever since.
 If you have young toddlers, I highly recommend the Runna Mini Bike.
 It’s the only balance bike I have found that is small enough to take 1-2 year olds, with my kids progressing to a more standard sized balance bike at 2.5 years old or so.
 It is actually a trike to bike conversion, so they can start on a trike at 1 and move to the balance bike at 18months-2 years old.
 Seriously so good, but wooden so don’t leave it out in the rain (can you guess we may have done that)

 Top Tip: If your kids ride a balance bike, they won’t even need training wheels.
 Once they learn to pedal, they already have the balance as it’s the same on the balance bike.
 Seriously took both of my kids 10 minutes to learn to ride a pedal bike.
 Both were just over 3.5 years old.